-Measure Name Measure Description (for clinical and CAHPS survey measures) Data Source Measure Steward (if applicable) NQF #: 0006 the following response options: never; sometimes; usually; or always.
+Measure Name Measure Description (for clinical and CAHPS survey measures) Data Source Measure Steward (if applicable) NQF #: 0006 the following response options: never, sometimes, usually or always.
 Q22: Customer service gave necessary information/help (or, for the Child Version: Q25: Customer service gave necessary information/help).
-Q23: Customer service was courteous and respectful (or, for the Child Version: Q26: Customer service was courteous and respectful).
-Coordination of Care NQF #: 0006 The CAHPS Health Plan Survey is a survey that asks health plan enrollees to report about their care and health plan experiences as well as the quality of care received from physicians.
-EQRO: CAHPS Health Plan Survey 5.0, Adult Version AHRQ Diabetes Screening for People with Schizophrenia or Bipolar Disorder Who Are Using Antipsychotic Medications The percentage of patients 18-64 years of age with schizophrenia or bipolar disorder, who were dispensed an antipsychotic medication and had a diabetes screening test during the measurement year.
-Tailored Plans: Claims Data NCQA NQF #: 1932 Goal 3: Promote Wellness and Prevention · · · · · · · · · · · · · · · · · · · Childhood Immunization Status (Combination 10) NQF #: 0038 The percentage of children 2 years of age who had four diphtheria, tetanus and acellular pertussis (DTaP); three polio (IPV); one measles, mumps, and rubella (MMR); three haemophilus influenza type B (HiB); three hepatitis B (HepB); one chicken pox (VZV); four pneumococcal conjugate (PCV); one hepatitis A (HepA); two or three rotavirus (RV); and two influenza (flu) vaccines by their second birthday.
+Q23: Customer service was courteous and respectful (or, for the Child Version: Q26: Customer service was courteous and respectful). and CAHPS Health Plan Survey 5.0, Child Version Coordination of Care NQF #: 0006 Assesses patient experiences related to coordination of care.
+EQRO: CAHPS Health Plan Survey 5.0, Adult Version AHRQ Diabetes Screening for People with Schizophrenia or Bipolar Disorder Who Are Using Antipsychotic Medications The percentage of patients 18-64 years of age with schizophrenia or bipolar disorder who were dispensed an antipsychotic medication and had a diabetes screening test during the measurement year.
+Tailored Plans: Claims Data NCQA NQF #: 1932 Goal 3: Promote Wellness and Prevention Childhood Immunization Status (Combination 10) NQF #: 0038 The percentage of children 2 years of age who had four diphtheria, tetanus and acellular pertussis; three polio; one measles, mumps and rubella; three Haemophilus influenza type B; three hepatitis B; one chicken pox; four pneumococcal conjugate; one hepatitis A; two or three rotavirus; and two influenza vaccines by their second birthday.
 The measure calculates a rate for each vaccine and nine separate combination rates.
-Standard Plans and Tailored Plans: Claims Data NCQA Well-Child Visits in the First 30 Months of Life NQF #: 1392 The percentage of members who had the following number of well-child visits during the last 30 months.
-Two rates will be reported: Well-Child Visits in the First 15 Months: Six or more well-child visits Well-Child Visits for Age 15 Months - 30 Months: Two or more well-child visits Standard Plans and Tailored Plans: Claims Data NCQA Immunizations for Adolescents (Combo 2) NQF #: 1407 The percentage of adolescents 13 years of age who had one dose of meningococcal conjugate vaccine and one tetanus, diphtheria, toxoids and acellular pertussis (Tdap) vaccine; and have completed the human papillomavirus (HPV) vaccine series by their Standard Plans and Tailored Plans: Claims Data NCQA
+Standard Plans and Tailored Plans: Claims Data NCQA Well-Child Visits in the First 30 Months of Life NQF #: 1392 The percentage of members who had the following number of well-child visits during the past 30 months.
+Two rates will be reported: • Well-Child Visits in the First 15 Months: Six or more well-child visits • Well-Child Visits for Age 15 Months-30 Months: Two or more well-child visits Standard Plans and Tailored Plans: Claims Data NCQA Immunizations for Adolescents (Combination 2) NQF #: 1407 The percentage of adolescents 13 years of age who have had one dose of meningococcal conjugate vaccine and one tetanus, diphtheria, toxoids and acellular pertussis vaccine; and have completed the human papillomavirus vaccine series by their 13 th birthday.
+The measure calculates a rate for each vaccine and two Standard Plans and Tailored Plans: Claims Data NCQA